wjakubowicz/ZenTabs/README.md

   <h1 style="margin-left: 30px;">ZenTabs - Tab Manager</h1>
 </div>

-ZenTabs is a Manifest V3 compatible Chrome extension designed to organize your browsing experience.
+ZenTabs is a Manifest V3 compatible browser extension designed to organize your browsing experience.
 It allows you to export and import tab URLs, sort and manage them across multiple windows, and close duplicate tabs.

 ## Features